 The artery of Percheron was first described in 1973 by French Neurologist Gerard Percheron.
-It is interesting as it is an artery that provides to two paramedian structures as most brain end arteries respect the midline.
+It is interesting as it is an artery that provides vascular to two paramedian structures as most brain end arteries respect the midline and do not supply bilateral structures.
 It can produce a classical clinical presentation as seen below.

 - This is a single vessel that supplies bilateral structures.

-- Usually there are biateral medial thalamic infarcts and perhaps involvement of midbrain
+- Usually there are bilateral medial thalamic infarcts and perhaps involvement of midbrain

 - May have altered mental status, vertical gaze palsy, and memory impairment